An Easy Guide For Effective Communication

 1. Do I take responsibility for what the listener understands?

-2. Do I consider the other person's opinions even if different from my own?
+2. Do I consider the other person's opinions even if they are different from my own?

 3. Do I adjust my communication style based on the needs of the recipient?